-Cervical cancer is the 4th most commonly diagnosed cancers for women and one life is lost every two minutes to the disease.
+Cervical cancer is the fourth most common cancer among women globally and currently, one life is lost every two minutes to this disease.

 There are two main types of cancer of the cervix: squamous cell carcinomas (about 80-90% of cervical cancers) and adenocarcinomas (about 10-20% of cervical cancers).

-No single intervention will be enough.
-The strategy requires accelerated action in prevention, screening and cancer management, to reach the following targets by 2030:
+The Global Strategy outlines three main pillars to achieving this goal requiring accelerated action in prevention, screening and cancer management, to reach the following targets by 2030:

-WHO estimates that achieving and sustaining the 90:70:90 targets will avert 74 million new cases of cervical cancer and 62 million deaths in 78 low- and middle-income countries in the coming decades.
+It is estimated that achieving and sustaining the 90:70:90 targets will avert 74 million new cases of cervical cancer and 62 million deaths in 78 low- and middle-income countries by 2120.

 The Global Strategy and its related targets represent a unique opportunity to drive long-term, sustainable advocacy and save lives.